 Yes.
 Since the group stays together, we avoid situations where the dogs would become soiled by stepping in another’s accident.
 We define housebroken as the ability to hold overnight from 10PM to 6AM and the ability to hold for at least 3 hours during the day.

 Every dog requires a trial day and/or a trial night.
-We consider your dog's social experience, breed, and age.
+We consider your dog’s social experience, breed, and age.
 We observe your dog in action with the group as well as their responsiveness to us and ability to adapt to the open environment.
 Some issues may not be immediately noticeable and can become apparent as time passes.
 Occasionally, a dog that has had a trial day may be asked to be evaluated with an overnight trial to ensure that Dog Meadow is a fit.

 No worries!
 We will continue to accommodate your dog until the end of your visit or possibly transport your dog to another facility or person, and may or may not recommend a future visit.